-The price to sell a house in USA can fluctuate greatly.
+The price to sell a house in Stockton can fluctuate greatly.
 It all comes down to the house itself, the needed repairs, the location, etc. Each agent will work a bit differently.
 Some will charge you for things, while others are “all-inclusive.”
-Before you commit to an agreement, find out what listing your house in USA will really cost you!
+Before you commit to an agreement, find out what listing your house in Stockton will really cost you!

 Before you even talk to an agent or get started on a listing, you will need to take care of the following things.
 Some you can do yourself, while others you might have to pay for.
 You might need all of these things, but they are all important to consider.

 To create an environment that is appealing and welcoming, you will want to make sure the house is clean.
 You can do a good job yourself, but bringing in a professional to do a thorough cleaning of the house from top to bottom, can make the whole house look different.
 If you aren’t replacing the carpets or flooring, you will want to pay to have a professional clean those as well.
 Don’t neglect the outside.
 If you have a second story, it might pay off to hire a pro to come wash your windows!

 While cleaning the home, it is a great time to pack away all of your unnecessary items.
 People don’t want to see personal possessions or clutter when touring your home, so you will want to make sure everything is packed away.
 You might need to consider an offsite storage space or pod to hold your items until you have moved into a new house.

 Repairs & Upgrades